 History of the Shimpo ryu – The original honkyoku of the first Myoan-ji (temple) in Kyoto

-Ozaki Shinryo (1820-1888) taught the honkyoku of Myoan-ji and his student, and eventual successor, Katsuura Shozan (1856-1942) named the school Shimpo and added more honkyoku pieces to the repertoire.
-Katsuura Shozan attracted many students and was known as the “last Komuso“.
-Myoan-ji was destroyed during the Meiji Restoration’s persecution of all things Buddhist.
-The honkyoku from the first temple are now referred to as Kyu Myoan-ji or “Old” Myoan-ji to differentiate it from the second Myoan-ji.
-The second and current Myoan-ji was established years later in the Meiji period after the persecutions had ended by Higuchi Taizan for his style which contains none of the honkyoku from the first Myoan temple.
+Ozaki Shinryo (1820-1888) taught the honkyoku of Myoan-ji.
+His student, and eventual successor, Katsura Shozan (1856-1942) named the school Shimpo and added more honkyoku pieces to the repertoire.
+Katsura Shozan attracted many students and was known as the “last Komuso“.
+However, Myoan-ji was destroyed during the Meiji Restoration’s persecution of all things Buddhist.
+The honkyoku from the first temple are now referred to as Kyu Myoan or “Old” Myoan to differentiate them from honkyoku taught at the second Myoan-ji.
+The second and current Myoan-ji was established in the Meiji period by Higuchi Taizan for his style which contains none of the honkyoku from the first Myoan temple.
 Taizan’s school teaches adaptations of the Seien ryu honkyoku with a few Kinko ryu pieces as well (Seien ryu was the first style Taizan learned in his home town before moving to Kyoto.
 More can be read below at the bottom of the page).

 ‘Fu Ho U’ Notation

 It’s through Yamaue Getsuzan’s (b.
-1908) lineage that the original ‘fu ho u we ya’ (フホウ) notation of Kyu Myoan-ji continued to be taught after the passing of Katsura Shozan, as well as the most complete Shimpo ryu repertoire.
+1908) lineage that the original “Fu, Ho, U, We, Ya” (フホウ) notation of the old Myoan-ji continued to be taught after the passing of Katsura Shozan, as well as the most complete repertoire.
 This notation is different from the notation of other regions known as “Ro, Tsu, Re, Chi, Ri/Ha” (ロツレ).
-While Getsuzan and his students continued to teach in Fu, Ho, U, all other teachers passed on the few pieces they learned from the Shimpo ryu in their own notation systems.
-I also decided to re-notated these pieces into “ro tsu re chi ha”, however, I provide the original notation and I explain how to read it.
-In this way students can choose to read one, the other, or both.
+While Getsuzan and his students continued to teach in Fu, Ho, U, all other teachers passed on the few pieces they had learned from the Shimpo ryu in their own notation systems.
+I have undertaken the enormous task of translating this extensive repertoire into Ro, Tsu, Re, Chi, Ha notation, however, I also provide and teach from the Ozaki’s original notation in Fu, Ho, U, We, Ya.

 Confusion over Myoan – Higuchi Taizan’s Myoan vs Shimpu ryu or Kyu Myoan